ahmetaa/zemberek-nlp/lm/README.md

 ### Using SmoothLm

 Once SmoothLm file is generated, it can be accessed programmatically.
-SmoothLm loads all model data to memory.
-It does not work from disk.
-So it may not be convenient when there is limited amount of memory and language model is huge.
 In those cases smaller spaceUsage parameters can be used.
 SmoothLm does not provide a constructor.
 It can be instantiated with Builder pattern: